Finistere/antidote/README.rst

     # Can be called without arguments now.
     f()

-    # You can still explicitly pass the arguments for testing
+    # You can still explicitly pass the arguments to override
-    # for example.
+    # injection.
     f(DatabaseWrapper(database_factory(
         db_host='host',
         db_user='user',